Uniformity of quadratic points: Previous Results

-Note first that we may assume $\calC\rightarrow S$ is flat by induction hypothesis.
+We may assume $S$ is quasi-projective and smooth and $\calC\rightarrow S$ is flat.
 So we have an induced morphism $\phi:S\rightarrow\Hilb(\gothA_g/\bA_g)$.
-If $\phi$ is not generically finite, then we use induction hypothesis and pull it back.
-Note that pull-back works since our N\'eron-Tate heights are taken from the universal family.
-So we can assume $\phi$ is generically finite.
+We may replace $S$ by its image without loss of generality, since our N\'eron--Tate heights are taken from the universal family.
+So we assume $\phi$ is generically finite.

-To prove the results on $\calC\rightarrow S$, we remark that the rest of the proof in \cite[Theorem 8.3]{Gao_survey} is valid except that the nondegeneracy of $\calC^n$ is provided by Proposition \ref{nondegeneracy}. \end{proof}
+To prove the results on $\calC\rightarrow S$, we remark that the rest of the proof in \cite[Theorem 8.3]{Gao_survey} is valid except that the nondegeneracy of $\calC^n$ is provided by Proposition \ref{nondegeneracy}.
+Indeed, the geometric generic fiber $\calC_{\bar\eta}$ is integral since the geometrically integral locus is constructible by \cite[Th\'eor\`eme 9.7.7]{EGAIV} and contains all the closed points of $S$.
+Also, the fact that $\calC_{\bar\eta}$ has a finite stabilizer in $\calA_{\bar\eta}$ and generates $\calA_{\bar\eta}$ follows from a standard spreading-out argument.